-bp’s wider transformation is under way.
-Whilst today we’re mostly in oil & gas, we’ve increased global investment into our lower carbon businesses, convenience stores and power trading from around 3% in 2019 to around 30% last year.
+While today we’re mostly in oil and gas, we increased the proportion of our global annual investment that went into our lower carbon & other transition businesses from around 3% in 2019 to around 23% in 2023.

-Keeping energy flowing where and when it’s needed while investing to grow lower carbon solutions.
-That’s our strategy.
-And we’re turning that strategy into shovels in the ground every day
+Keeping energy flowing where and when it’s needed AND investing to grow lower carbon solutions.
+That’s our strategy

 Seagull is a tieback to the ETAP platform in the North Sea